You’re here because you’re wondering — what does CV stand for?

 Unlike resumes, which are popular in most industries, CVs have a narrow application.
 In the U.S., they are used mainly for academic purposes, such as applying for a graduate program or faculty position, and in fields like medicine, law and the sciences.

 Resumes are one to two pages long and focused on recent experience.
-CVs are often longer than five or six pages — as many pages as needed to detail a candidate’s professional history.
+CVs are often longer and can take up five or six pages — as many pages as needed to detail a candidate’s professional history.

 While resumes usually focus on five core sections — contact info, professional summary, work experience, skills and education — a well-written CV will include those and more (e.g., research projects, professional associations, publications).